 The credit score needed for an American Express business card is at least 700.
 That means you must have at least good credit for decent approval odds.
 At the moment, American Express does not offer business cards for bad, fair, limited or no credit.
 Nor do they have any secured business cards to help rebuild credit.

 It’s important to note that an applicant’s credit score is not the only factor that Amex considers.
 Things such as payment history, income and current debts are also important.
 But the higher your score, the better your chances of approval become.
 Keep in mind that Amex will look at your personal credit during the approval process because you will have to provide a personal guarantee to pay Amex back if the business cannot.
 This is normal for business credit cards.

-It's generally harder to get an American Express card than it is to get a credit card from many other major issuers simply because all of Amex's credit card offers require good or excellent credit for approval.
+Yes, it's hard to get an American Express card because they all require good or excellent credit for approval.
 But American Express isn't the only credit card company to target people in the highest tiers of the credit score scale.
-Barclaycard and Chase do too, for example.
+Barclays and Wells Fargo do too, for example.
 And if you're fortunate enough to have good credit or better, an American Express credit card will be no harder to get than any other credit card.… read full answer

 The easiest American Express cards to get are those that require a minimum of good credit for approval, as opposed to excellent credit only.
 You may also want to target cards that are co-branded with a certain hotel or airline, as well as offers with lower annual fees.
 However, Amex also offers premium cards for big-spenders, which can be relatively difficult to get.
 These cards also come with high fees.